-Introduction: The one-stop shops we're talking about here have nothing to do with Guichets d'entreprises.
-While these are an EU initiative, they are an offshoot of the December 12, 2006 directive on internal markets and have been under national jurisdiction since 2015.
-Their aim is to harmonize public services for businesses and facilitate the business start-upsBut we've already got our work cut out with our regulatory information.
+Introduction: The one-stop shops referred to here have nothing to do with business service centers.
+These business counters are certainly an EU initiative, but they stem from the directive of December 12, 2006, on internal markets, and national jurisdiction has been in place since 2015.
+Their purpose is to harmonize public services for businesses and facilitate business creation, but we already have our work cut out for us with our regulatory information.

 #Briefing